maurijlozano/Fasta2modellerPIR/README.md

 -s sequence iD, must be the name of the sequence to model, as it is on the alingment fasta file.

+## For alignments copied from FFas, additional care should be taken.
+As an example, for 4n81 alingment with SMc04042, the c terminal residue of 4n81 was not aligned.
+All the protein residues must be in the alingment for the script to work.